What Type(s) of Documentation Do I Need?

 Short answer is ‘no’.

 Now…here’s the long answer….
 First, know that you don’t HAVE to have an official excursion at all.
-Some ports lend themselves more easily to ‘DIY exploring’ than others and you’ll find that out through research. (there are some ports I would NEVER explore beyond the cruise line owned port area without an “official” excursion – for safety reasons – just fyi) Second, if you DO decide to purchase an excursion, be aware that purchasing it from your cruise line will be more expensive than purchasing directly from vendors.
-It also brings with it some extra safe-guards.
+Some ports lend themselves more easily to ‘DIY exploring’ than others and you’ll find that out through research. (there are some ports I would NEVER explore beyond the cruise line owned port area without an “official” excursion – for security/safety reasons – just fyi) Second, if you DO decide to purchase an excursion, purchasing from the cruise line will probably be more expensive than purchasing directly from vendors but it also brings with it some extra safe-guards.